tusharsadhwani/blog/src/pages/post/cursed-for.md

 It's true.
 It turns out, you can, in fact, add C-style for loops into Python.
 The way to get there however, was long, and painful all the way to the end.

-Regardless, I've learned many things (some of which I hope nobody _ever_ uses in production), and I'm here to share with you, all the gruesome details.
+Regardless, I've learned manycursed REPL things (some of which I hope nobody _ever_ uses in production), and I'm here to share with you, all the gruesome details.
 I hope you find it helpful (or at the very least, entertaining).